Kostas Nestoridis: AEK Athens

-Nestoridis was boiling, as he waited for his punishment to end, competing only in friendly matches, with his only distractions being his marriage and the birth of his son.
+Nestoridis was frustrated, as he waited for his punishment to expire, competing only in friendly matches, with his only distractions being his marriage and the birth of his son.
 The end of his punishment and his debut with the yellow-black jersey came in September 1957.
 His arrival at AEK also marked a period of renewal for the club.
-The managerial duo of the former players Tzanetis and Negrepontis took charge of the team's renewal with the veterans such as Maropoulos, Delavinias and Arvanitis passing the torch to the younger generation of Serafidis, Stamatiadis and Poulis, with Kanakis being the "connecting spot".
+The managerial duo of the former players Tzanetis and Negrepontis took charge of the club's renewal with the veterans such as Maropoulos, Delavinias and Arvanitis passing the torch to the younger generation of Serafidis, Stamatiadis and Poulis, with Kanakis being the "connecting spot".

 "Captain Nestoras", as he was called, immediately established himself at the club and it didn't take him long enough to become a star player domestically.
-On the eve of a derby against Olympiacos, a photo was published, where Nestoridis was showing the up-right corner of the goalposts of Savvas Theodoridis and saying that if AEK took the kick-off of the match, he would send the ball in that corner, from the first minute.
+In his second season at the club, he finished as the top scorer of the championship with 21 goals.
+On 6 December 1959 he scored the first hat-trick in the history of the first national division in an away match against Panegialios.
+On 9 January 1960, on the eve of the derby against Olympiacos, a photo was published, where Nestoridis was showing the up-right corner of the goalposts of Savvas Theodoridis and saying that if AEK took the kick-off of the match, he would send the ball in that corner, from the first minute.
 The next day, immediately with the kick-off, Nestoridis scored a goal in the corner he had indicated in the photo.
-In 1960, Nice and the Essen wanted to sign him, but he refused.
+In 1960, Nice and Essen wanted to sign him, but he refused.